vernamlab/GarbledEDA/README.md

 # GarbledEDA
  Garbled EDA is a framework built based on the TinyGarble framework and allows IP owners to secure their IPs in end-users hands.
 GarbledEDA also allows end-users to simulate, synthesize, and implement the IP design without revealing any information about the IP functionality or proprietary inputs.
+For more information, please refer to [Garbled EDA: Privacy Preserving Electronic Design Automation](https://dl.acm.org/doi/abs/10.1145/3508352.3549455).
 # Dependencies:
 Install dependencies on Ubuntu: g++: